|Iceland Winter Photography Tour: Aurora, Ice Caves, Glaciers, Scenery - 2020

 Waterfalls, Sea Stacks, and Black Sand Beach

 At dawn you will leave Reykjavík and head east at the south coast.
 On the way there you will photograph some astonishing waterfalls (Seljalandsfoss and Skógafoss), as well as Dyrhólaey sea stack and Reynisfjara black sand beach.
-Overnight at Hotel Volcano.
+Overnight at local hotel.

 Basalt Formations, Lava Fields, Glaciers, Ice Caves, Aurora Borealis